andreaUNAM/cringecentral/knightskings/knightskings.md

 "**You know those things—**"

 "Will kill me?
 Is that what you were going to say?"
 After another long drag, Hob leaned forwards on the counter to stare at Dream.
 "I started when it was in fashion.
-I stopped when I learned about secondhand smoking.
+I stopped when I learnt about secondhand smoking.
 You don't have lungs. _Please_ let me have this before I break down crying over the existence of Hell."

 "**I _do_ have a sense of smell,**" Dream grumbled, but otherwise dropped the matter entirely.